 Yet our lean team of The Three Bromigos bravely musketeered through the Candidate Experience, courageously conquered Company components, with a victorious finale in Project Inbox (currently in Beta), all while teaching the matching algorithm to learn by machine.
 Screenshots don't do the UI justice, nor do screencasts of the registration flow or the candidate profile.
 I conceived a brand new internal analytics tool, combining Flot charts with artisinal hand-crafted SQL for extra flair.
 And as a small, size-conscious individual, I make sure every page responsibly lives up to phone-sized standards.

 My official title was UI Designer, but that wasn't entirely descriptive of what I did.
 My first task every morning was an ongoing scavenger hunt to find decent coffee, and perhaps breakfast.
 After checking my email, you could find me engaging in a variety of daily geekery, such as:

 Alas, a designer's work is never done.
 Thankfully there was a team of widely creative people with which I exchanged bits of knowledge and continued to grow my repertoire as a contributor of the web.

 Finally prettified on the outside, it was time to do the same with the codebase.
-So I put on my engineering hat, shoes, and belt buckle, and implemented a Javascrtipt MVC architecture from scratch.
+So I put on my engineering hat, shoes, and belt buckle, and baked a Javascrtipt MVC architecture from scratch.

 There's not much more to it than that.
 As proof, here are some screenshots.